One of the verses in the Quran that is commonly misunderstood is the following.

 [8:35] Their Contact Prayers (Salat) at the shrine (Ka’bah) were no more than mukāan wataṣdiyatan ( مُكَاءً وَتَصْدِيَةً ).
 Therefore, suffer the retribution for your disbelief.

-The confusion in understanding stems from the two words “mukāan wataṣdiyatan” ( مُكَاءً وَتَصْدِيَةً ), which is often wrongly understood as simply “whistling and clapping.”
+The confusion in understanding stems from the two words “mukāan wataṣdiyatan” ( مُكَاءً وَتَصْدِيَةً ), which are often wrongly understood as simply “whistling and clapping.”

 Context

-To properly understand the context of the verse, let’s look at the adjacent verses.
+To properly understand the context of the verse, let’s look at the verse in its context.

 [8:30] The disbelievers plot and scheme to neutralize you, or kill you, or banish you.
 However, they plot and scheme, but so does GOD.
 GOD is the best schemer.